 The decade from 2010-2019 is set to go down as the hottest on record by far.
 Every night you spend in accommodation creates an average of 9kg of carbon emissions.
 Multiply this by how many people are on your group trip, and you’re looking at a significant amount of nastiness being released into the atmosphere.

-In an effort to reduce these numbers, The Sustainable Hostels Fund has helped install solar hot water systems at Adelaide Central YHA, Byron Bay YHA, Cairns Central YHA, Pittwater YHA, Grampians Eco Lodge YHA and Melbourne Metro YHA, as well as solar power in Alice Springs YHA and Perth City YHA.
-Perth City YHA’s carbon emissions was reduced by more than 40 tonnes a year.
+In an effort to reduce these numbers, The Sustainable Hostels Fund has helped install solar hot water systems at Adelaide Central YHA, Byron Bay YHA, Cairns Central YHA, Grampians Eco Lodge YHA and Melbourne Metro YHA, as well as solar power in Alice Springs YHA and Perth City YHA (now closed).
+The latter's carbon emissions were reduced by more than 40 tonnes a year.

 Most YHA properties use low energy light bulbs and LED lighting is now also being installed in several properties.
 Key card activated lighting and air-conditioning is present in several large city hostels with motion and sensor lighting commonplace in other properties.